 If your favorite disposal method gets shut down or is no longer available, there may be a way to liquidate these cards in an emergency for a fee.

 Paypal Allows Prepaid Gift Cards for Payment

 Services like Paypal and others allow people to send money to each other for a fee which normally equates to about 3%.
 Technically these cards can be used in this manner, however the fees definitely add up.

 Mobile Payment Solutions

-Also, companies like Square, Amazon and a few other companies have payment readers which allow you to accept credit card payments.
-Technically you could pay yourself with those cards and pay the merchant fees, although it rarely works as smooth as you think it will.
+Also, companies like Square and a few other companies have payment readers which allow you to accept credit card payments.
+Technically you could pay yourself with those cards and pay the merchant fees, although it rarely works as smoothly as you think it will.

 If you use any of these emergency methods then be very careful.
 All of the companies I mentioned are known to shut down accounts for abuse.
 Additionally, if you pay yourself as a merchant, there may be tax implications.
 As always consult your financial or tax advisor before doing anything.

 There are many many more ways to liquidate these gift cards.
 Many opportunities are too tricky to mention here while others are regional.
 It always helps to make friends with other MSers who live in your area.

 If your preferred method of liquidating has ended, the sky is not falling.
 You may incur some fees for liquidating, but the money is not lost.
 The old saying, “Where there is a will, there is a way” applies to this practice.
 If you think hard enough and do some research, the possibilities are almost limitless.